 Here is a short, silent video about the ruins: https://www.youtube.com/watch?v=IwMHiw6L0gY

-The first mention of the place is from 1270 when King István V gave it to Palatine Rénold of Básztély (he had probably a French descent).
+The first mention of the place is from 1270 when King István V gave it to Palatine Rénold of Básztély (he had probably of French descent).
 Either he or his son, Gyulas, built the core of the castle.
 Their descendants, the Rozgonyi family lived in it, according to the sources of 1316 when the castle was first mentioned in writing.
 They had supported King Anjou Róbert Károly from the very beginning so they became barons.

 The castle was significantly enlarged because they needed more room: the estates of Zemplén County had their meetings there.
 After the Rozgonyies, the Báthory family inherited it in 1523, then it went to the Drugeth family.
 The castle was far from the Turkish frontier so it remained in peace for a longer time.